-Ximena's concerns are that Catherine created a nickname for her (Mena) that is not her own and that Catherine doesn't try to understand Ximena's accent.
+Ximena's concerns are that Catherine created a nickname for her (Mena) that is not her own and doesn't try to understand her accent.
 Ximena also is concerned that Catherine expressed to others that Ximena was not a good fit for the department.